groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/_index.en.md

 ############################# Features ############################
 features:
   enable: true
-  title: "GroupDocs.Merger features"
+  title: "Key Features of GroupDocs.Merger for Node.js"
-  description: "Seamlessly merge, split, and manipulate PDF and Office Documents"
+  description: "Efficiently merge, split, and manipulate documents in PDF and Office formats using GroupDocs.Merger in a Node.js environment."

   items:
     # feature loop
     - icon: "merge"
-      title: "Combine files"
+      title: "Seamless Document Combination"
-      content: "Merge two or more documents into a single document, joining specific pages or page ranges from multiple source documents."
+      content: "Easily merge multiple documents into one by combining specific pages or ranges from various files, using the GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "split"
-      title: "Split document"
+      title: "Document Splitting Capabilities"
-      content: "Utilize the split operation to divide a source document into multiple resultant documents, enabling efficient organization and management of files."
+      content: "Split a single document into several smaller files for better management and organization, utilizing the comprehensive split feature of GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "move"
-      title: "Move pages"
+      title: "Efficient Page Movement"
-      content: "Smoothly reposition a page within a document by leveraging the MovePage feature."
+      content: "Reposition pages within a document to suit your requirements by using the intuitive MovePage feature in the Node.js environment."

     # feature loop
     - icon: "remove"
-      title: "Remove pages"
+      title: "Page Removal Options"
-      content: "Effectively remove individual pages or a collection of specific page numbers from the source document with the RemovePages feature."
+      content: "Remove unnecessary pages or specific page numbers easily with the GroupDocs.Merger's RemovePages feature tailored for Node.js."

     # feature loop
     - icon: "rotate"
-      title: "Rotate pages"
+      title: "Page Rotation Functionality"
-      content: "Take advantage of the RotatePages operation to easily rotate pages within a document by specifying the rotation angle as 90, 180, or 270 degrees"
+      content: "Rotate pages within a document to the desired orientation—90, 180, or 270 degrees—using the straightforward RotatePages operation."

     # feature loop
     - icon: "swap"
-      title: "Swap pages"
+      title: "Page Swapping Feature"
-      content: "Rearrange the page order by exchanging the positions of two pages within the source document, producing a new document."
+      content: "Modify the order of your document's pages by swapping their positions, thus creating a reorganized document with the SwapPages function."

     # feature loop
     - icon: "extract"
-      title: "Extract pages"
+      title: "Selective Page Extraction"
-      content: "Generate a new document containing only the selected pages by extracting specific pages or page ranges from the source document."
+      content: "Create a new document from selected pages or page ranges, extracting only the necessary content with GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "orientation"
-      title: "Change orientation"
+      title: "Orientation Alteration Tool"
-      content: "Modify the page orientation (portrait or landscape) for specific pages or all pages of the document by leveraging the ChangeOrientation operation."
+      content: "Change the orientation of specific or all pages from portrait to landscape or vice versa, employing the ChangeOrientation feature in your Node.js projects."

     # feature loop
     - icon: "preview"
-      title: "Preview pages"
+      title: "Document Page Previews"
-      content: "Gain a clearer understanding of the content and structure of the document by generating image representations of its pages.
-Make previews of all or just specific pages."
+      content: "Generate image previews of document pages to better understand their content and layout, using the PreviewPages feature within Node.js."

 ############################# Code samples ############################
 code_samples:
   enable: true
-  title: "Code samples"
+  title: "Code Samples"
-  description: "Some use cases of typical GroupDocs.Merger for Java operations"
+  description: "Explore typical use cases for GroupDocs.Merger tailored to Node.js environments.
+These examples demonstrate the efficiency and ease of merging documents using the GroupDocs.Merger for Node.js."
   items:
     # code sample loop
-    - title: "Merge DOCX files into a single document"
+    - title: "Efficiently Merge DOCX Files into One Document Using Node.js"
       content: |
-        With the [Merge Word Documents](https://docs.groupdocs.com/merger/nodejs-java/merge/word/) feature you can combine entire DOCX files into a single document by loading the source file, adding more DOCX files to join, and saving the merged document.
-Below is a Java code snippet demonstrating the merge process:
+        Leverage the GroupDocs.Merger for Node.js to seamlessly merge multiple DOCX files into a single comprehensive document.
+Utilize our [Merge Word Documents](https://docs.groupdocs.com/merger/nodejs-java/merge/word/) feature to efficiently combine files, enhancing document management and productivity.
+Below, find a Node.js code snippet to guide you through the document merge process:
-        {{< landing/code title="How to merge DOCX files in Java">}}
+        {{< landing/code title="Node.js Example: Merging DOCX Files">}}
         ```javascript {style=abap}
-        // Load the source DOCX file
+        // Load the initial DOCX file
         const merger = new Merger("sample1.docx");
-        // Add another DOCX file to merge
+        // Append additional DOCX files for merging
         merger.join("sample2.docx");
-        // Merge DOCX files and save result
+        // Execute the merge process and save the combined document
         merger.save("merged.docx");
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Split PDF document into multiple files"
+    - title: "Split a PDF Document into Individual Files in Node.js"
       content: |
-        Divide a document into multiple files with the [Split Document](https://docs.groupdocs.com/merger/nodejs-java/split-document/) feature to simplify the process of managing and extracting specific sections or pages from large documents.
-It allows you to divide documents into smaller parts based on various criteria - by page range, by start/end pages, by odd/even page numbers etc.
+        With GroupDocs.Merger for Node.js, splitting a document into multiple files is streamlined.
+Our [Split Document](https://docs.groupdocs.com/merger/nodejs-java/split-document/) feature allows for efficient management and extraction of specific sections from large PDF documents, making your document handling more effective.
+This feature supports splitting documents by page range, start/end pages, or odd/even page numbers, among other criteria.
-        {{< landing/code title="Split the document to several one-page documents">}}
+        {{< landing/code title="How to Split Documents into Separate Files with Node.js">}}
         ```javascript {style=abap}
-        // Split PDF file using GroupDocs.Merger for Java API
+        // Begin by splitting the PDF file using GroupDocs.Merger for Node.js API
         const filePath = "input.pdf";
         const filePathOut = "output.pdf";

-        // Initialize SplitOptions class with output files path format
+        // Set up SplitOptions class with the format for output files
         const splitOptions = new SplitOptions(filePathOut, new int[] { 3, 6, 8 });

-        // Instantiate Merger with input PDF document
+        // Initialize Merger with the PDF document to be split
         const merger = new Merger(filePath);

-        // Call split method and pass SplitOptions object to save resultant documents
+        // Invoke the split method with the SplitOptions object to obtain the resulting documents
         merger.split(splitOptions);

         ```
         {{< /landing/code >}}
 ############################# Reviews ############################
 # reviews:
-# enable: true
+# enable: false
 # title: "GroupDocs products reviews"
 # description: "Don't just take our word for it.
 See what other developers say about our APIs"